 Having assisted numerous clients with business incorporation in Indonesia, our team of professional business consultants and legal specialists is now ready to assist you to enter the Indonesian market.

-If you are unsure about the best legal entity for your business needs or should you require further guidance on business establishment process in Balikpapan, get in touch with us.
+If you are unsure about the best legal entity for your business needs or should you require further guidance on business establishment process in Balikpapan or in other cities in Indonesia, get in touch with us.
 Fill in the form below and we will get back to you shortly.